rvdeo/one_tree_Tutorial_adv_ctd_adcp_radwave/README.md

 ## Step 4: Install Dependencies from Requirements File

-    conda install --file requirements.txt
+    conda install --file requirements.txt if this fails, then try;

+    pip install -r requirements.txt

 ## Ready to Use
 You've successfully cloned the GitHub repository and installed its dependencies in the Anaconda environment.
 You can now proceed with your work in the activated virtual environment.